Subham-Maity/NftMarketPlace_Web3_dApp/README.md

 ```

-3. Now go to pages and import hope in index.js file
+3. Now go to pages and import home in index.js file

 ```jsx
 import Main from '../components/Home'